-There are three main type of boilers you can install into your home: combi boilers, heat only (regular boilers) and system boilers.
+There are three main types of boilers you can install into your home: combi boilers, heat only (regular boilers) and system boilers.

 The one most suitable for you and your home largely depends on your current hot water demands, but it is also important to consider other factors, such as the age of your current heating systems and the pressure of your mains water supply.

 Should you stay with your current type of boiler?
 Or should you swap to a different type of central heating boiler?
 Let’s find out….

 Combination (Combi Boilers): What are they?

 A combi boiler provides both your heating and your hot water from a single unit, typically wall hung.

-They're the holy grail of heating, and the UK's most popular type of boiler installation.
+They're the holy grail of heating and the UK's most popular type of boiler replacement.